 Taormina is 200 meters above sea level on Monte Tauro on Sicily's east coast.
 It's 48km south of Messina, Sicily's closest city to the mainland.
 Mount Etna volcano is about a 45-minute drive southwest of Taormina and farther south is Catania, one of Sicily's largest cities.

 Taormina is on the rail line between Messina and Catania and can be reached by train directly from Rome.
 The station, Taormina-Giardini, is 2 km below the center and served by shuttle buses.
 Regular buses run from Palermo, Catania, the airport, and Messina arriving in the center of town.
 The closest airport, Fontanarossa in Catania, is an hour drive and has flights to some Italian and European cities.
 A car ferry runs from the mainland to Messina, then take the A18 along the coast for about 30 minutes.
 Driving in the center is limited.
 There are two large parking lots on the outskirts.

 Taormina has many excellent restaurants in all price ranges.
 It's a great place for seafood and outdoor dining, often with views.
 Ristorante da Lorenzo, Via Roma 12, serves seafood on a terrace overlooking the sea.
 Traditional Sicilian food is served at Ristorante la Griglia, Corso Umberto 54, on an outside terrace during nice weather.
 An inexpensive choice is Porta Messina, next to the city walls at Largo Giove Serapide 4.

 Taormina Arte festival runs from June through August.
 Plays, concerts, and a film festival are held outdoors in the Greek Theater during summer.
-Madonna della Rocca is celebrated the second weekend of September with a religious procession and feast.
+Madonna della Rocca is typically celebrated the third weekend of September with a religious procession and feast.
 Taormina has one of the best Carnival celebrations in Sicily.
-In May there's a traditional costume and Sicilian cart fair.